jlemus1367/stock-analysis/README.md

        totalVolume = 0

 '''

 After the for-loop is initialized, we nested the following loop within the loop above to produce the output data by having the conditional statements check if the current row's ticker matched the ticker(I) as the loop processed each individual row:

        '5) loop through rows in the data Worksheets(yearValue).Activate
        For J = 2 To RowCount

+### Refactored Script Analysis
+The refactored script used four different arrays to store the stock tickers and their respective output data for the output sheet analysis.
+Stock tickers were accessed with a new index variable that would increase incrementally after each for-loop to access each ticker in succession.
+For example, after tickerIndex(0) accessed the AQ ticker for analysis, the tickerIndex() would increase by 1 to access the CSIQ ticker until the loop reaches its end with the VSLR ticker.
+The following script shows the tickerIndex() variable used in VBA:

 '''

+    'Created a ticker Index that incrementally accesses each stock ticker after they are looped over Dim tickerIndex As Integer
+        tickerIndex = 0

+The end of the loop increases the tickerIndex variable if the current ticker does not match the ticker of the row below with the following conditional statement nested in the for-loop:

+'''

+    'Check if the current row is the last row with the selected ticker.
+         'If the next row’s ticker doesn’t match, increase the tickerIndex.

+            If Cells(I + 1, 1).Value <> tickers(tickerIndex) And Cells(I, 1).Value = tickers(tickerIndex) Then

+                tickerEndingPrices(tickerIndex) = Cells(I, 6).Value

+            'Increase the tickerIndex so next ticker can be analyzed and stored in output arrays. tickerIndex = tickerIndex + 1

+            End If

+    Next I

+Both scripts had the following array to access each ticker as needed, but the refactored script went a step further by having arrays made for the volume, starting price, and ending price:

+'''

+    Dim tickers(12) As String
+    tickers(0) = "AY"
+    tickers(1) = "CSIQ"
+    tickers(2) = "DQ"
+    tickers(3) = "ENPH"
+    tickers(4) = "FSLR"
+    tickers(5) = "HASI"
+    tickers(6) = "JKS"
+    tickers(7) = "RUN"
+    tickers(8) = "SEDG"
+    tickers(9) = "SPWR"
+    tickers(10) = "TERP"
+    tickers(11) = "VSLR"

+Refactored script's additional arrays used to store output data:

+'''

+        Dim tickerVolumes(12) As Long
+        Dim tickerStartingPrices(12) As Single
+        Dim tickerEndingPrices(12) As Single

+Refactored script’s method of producing output data via arrays:

+'''

+    For I = 0 To 11

+        Worksheets("All Stocks Analysis").Activate

+        Cells(4 + I, 1).Value = tickers(I)
+        Cells(4 + I, 2).Value = tickerVolumes(I)
+        Cells(4 + I, 3).Value = tickerEndingPrices(I) / tickerStartingPrices(I) - 1

+    Next I
 ## Summary